JeanRibes/gemini-ghost/README.md

 ## Input

-I have no use for input at the moment and, to be honest, I need to read up on exactly how it is should work.
+I have no use for input at the moment and, to be honest, I need to read up on exactly how it is supposed to work.

 ## Redirects